regie2197/taph-selenium-js-playwright/README.md

 Playwright Tests
 The playwright/login.spec.js provides a Playwright implementation of login functionality.

 Assumptions
 The tests are designed for the Sauce Demo Website (https://www.saucedemo.com/).
 Ensure the website is accessible before running tests.
 Default credentials used for login are provided in loginData.json.
-The tests assume all required dependencies are installed, and Google Chrome is available on the system.
+(Selenium JS) The tests assume all required dependencies are installed, and Google Chrome is available on the system.